-TERMINAL NAME TYPE NO. I/O DESCRIPTION AGND Supply 21, 40, 43, 50, 61, 62 - Analog circuit ground terminals.
+TE TERMINAL NAME TYPE PFP NO. I/O DESCRIPTION AGND Supply 21, 40, 43, 50, 61, 62 - Analog circuit ground terminals.
 These terminals must be tied together to the low-impedance circuit board ground plane.
-AVDD-3.3 Supply 24, 39, 44, 51, 57, 63 - Analog circuit power terminals.
-A combination of high-frequency decoupling capacitors near each terminal are suggested, such as paralleled 0.1 $\mu\text{F}$ and 0.001 $\mu\text{F}$ .
-Lower frequency 10- $\mu\text{F}$ filtering capacitors are also recommended.
+AVDD Supply 24, 39, 44, 51, 57, 63 Analog circuit power terminals.
+A combination of high-frequency decoupling capacitors near each terminal are suggested, such as paralleled 0.1 $\mu$ F and 0.001 $\mu$ F. Lower frequency 10- $\mu$ F filtering capacitors are also recommended.
 These supply terminals are separated from the PLLVDD-CORE, PLLVDD-3.3, DVDD-CORE, and DVDD-3.3 terminals internal to the device to provide noise isolation.
-The PLLVDD-3.3, AVDD-3.3, and DVDD-3.3 terminals must be tied together with a low dc impedance connection on the circuit board.
+The PLLVDD-3.3, AVDD, and DVDD-3.3 terminals must be tied together with a low dc impedance connection on the circuit board.
 BMODE CMOS 74 I Beta-mode input.
 This terminal determines the PHY-link interface connection protocol.
-When logic high (asserted), the PHY-link interface complies with the P1394b revision 1.33 standard B PHY-link interface.
-When logic low (deassered), the PHY-link interface complies with the legacy 1394a-2000 standard.
-When using a LLC such as the 1394b TSB82AA2, this terminal must be pulled high.
-When using a LLC such as the 1394a-2000 TSB12LV26, this terminal must be tied low.
+When logic high (asserted), the PHY-link interface complies with the 1394b-2002 B PHY-link interface.
+When logic low (deasserted), the PHY-link interface complies with the legacy 1394a-2000 standard.
+When using an LLC such as the 1394b-2002 TSB82AA2, this terminal must be pulled high.
+When using an LLC such as the 1394a-2000 TSB12LV26, this terminal must be tied low.
 NOTE: The PHY-link interface cannot be changed between the different protocols during operation.
-CNA CMOS 79 0 Cable not active output.
-This terminal is asserted high when there are no ports receiving incoming bias voltage.
-When any port receives bias, this terminal goes low.
 CPS CMOS 34 I Cable power status input.
 This terminal is normally connected to cable power through a 400-k $\Omega$ resistor.
 This circuit drives an internal comparator that detects the presence of cable power.
-This transition from cable power sensed to cable power not sensed may be used to generate an interrupt to the LLC.
+This transition from cable power sensed to cable power not sensed can be used to generate an interrupt to the LLC.
 CTL0 CTL1 CMOS 9 10 I/O Control I/Os.
-These bidirectional signals control communication between the TSB81BA3 and the LLC.
+These bidirectional signals control communication between the TSB41BA3A-EP and the LLC.
 Bus holders are built into these terminals.
 D0-D7 CMOS 11, 12, 13, 15, 16, 17, 19, 20 I/O Data I/Os.
 These are bidirectional data signals between the TSB82BA3 and the LLC.
 Bus holders are built into these terminals.
+If power management control (PMC) is selected using LCLK_PMC, then some of these terminals can be used for PMC.
+See the LCLK_PMC terminal description for more information.
 DGND Supply 4, 14, 38, 64, 72, 76 Digital circuit ground terminals.
 These terminals must be tied together to the low-impedance circuit board ground plane.
-DS0 CMOS 33 I Data-strobe-only mode for port 0.
-1394a-only port 0 enable programming terminal.
-On hardware reset, this terminal allows the user to select whether port 0 acts like a 1394b bilingual port (terminal at logic 0) or as a 1394a-2000-only port (terminal at logic 1).
-Programming is accomplished by tying the terminal low through a $1\text{-}k\Omega$ or less resistor (to enable 1394b bilingual mode) or high through a $1\text{-}k\Omega$ or less resistor (to enable 1394a-2000-only mode).
-A bus holder is built into this terminal.
-DS1 CMOS 32 I Data-strobe-only mode for port 1.
-1394a-only port 1 enable programming terminal.
-On hardware reset, this terminal allows the user to select whether port 1 acts like a 1394b bilingual port (terminal at logic 0) or as a 1394a-2000-only port (terminal at logic 1).
-Programming is accomplished by tying the terminal low through a $1-k\Omega$ or less resistor (to enable 1394b bilingual mode) or high through a $1-k\Omega$ or less resistor (to enable 1394a-2000-only mode).
-A bus holder is built into this terminal.
-DVDD-CORE Supply 8, 37, 65, 71 - Digital 1.95-V circuit power terminals.
+DVDD-CORE Supply 8, 37, 65, 71 Digital core circuit power terminals.
 A combination of high-frequency decoupling capacitors near each terminal are suggested, such as paralleled 0.1 $\mu$ F and 0.001 $\mu$ F. An additional 1- $\mu$ F capacitor is required for voltage regulation.
-These supply terminals are separated from the DVDD-3.3, PLLVDD-CORE, PLLVDD-3.3, and AVDD-3.3 terminals internal to the device to provide noise isolation.
+These supply terminals are separated from the DVDD-3.3, PLLVDD-CORE, PLLVDD-3.3, and AVDD terminals internal to the device to provide noise isolation.
 DVDD-3.3 Supply 6, 18, 69, 70 - Digital 3.3-V circuit power terminals.
-A combination of high-frequency decoupling capacitors near each terminal are suggested, such as paralleled 0.1 $\mu\text{F}$ and 0.001 $\mu\text{F}$ .
-Lower frequency 10- $\mu\text{F}$ filtering capacitors are also recommended.
+A combination of high-frequency decoupling capacitors near each terminal is suggested, such as paralleled 0.1 $\mu$ F and 0.001 $\mu$ F. Lower frequency 10- $\mu$ F filtering capacitors are also recommended.
 The DVDD-3.3 terminals must be tied together at a low-impedance point on the circuit board.
-These supply terminals are separated from the PLLVDD-CORE, PLLVDD-3.3, DVDD-CORE, and AVDD-3.3 terminals internal to the device to provide noise isolation.
-The PLLVDD-3.3, AVDD-3.3, and DVDD-3.3 terminals must be tied together with a low dc impedance connection on the circuit board.
+These supply terminals are separated from the PLLVDD-CORE, PLLVDD-3.3, DVDD-CORE, and AVDD terminals internal to the device to provide noise isolation.
+The PLLVDD-3.3, AVDD, and DVDD-3.3 terminals must be tied together with a low dc impedance connection on the circuit board.